What is European car insurance?

 How long does European car insurance last?

-Can I drive in Europe after Brexit?
+Can I drive in the EU after Brexit?

 What is a car insurance green card?

 A green card is an international insurance certificate that is recognised in 48 countries, including all EU countries.
-This document proves that you have the necessary minimum insurance coverage required by the country you're visiting.
+This document proves that you have the necessary minimum insurance cover required by the country you're visiting.

 What other documents do I need for driving in Europe?